WhoIsLTD/WhoIsLTD/README.md

 ### Hi there 👋
 I'm Dat Le.
+An R&D engineer who loves to work on new technologies, a simple human being who loves to learn and share knowledge.
-A final year student at Hanoi University of Mining and Geology.
-I'm majoring in Geoinformation Technology, and am also interested in Computer Science.
-I always want to develop myself and learn anything new.
+I graduated with a major in Geoinformation Technology at Hanoi University of Mining and Geology, and am also interested in Computer Science.
+I'm a big fan of open source and always looking for ways to contribute to the community.
 - 🔭 I'm currently diving into deep learning
 - 🤟 I want making cool things!!!
 - 🎲 I love playing trivia games, chess, sudoku, mines(i'm the best in this game, LOL),...